|11:15 am-12:00 pm||MEDITATION & MINDFULNESS Allee Chapel|

 |3:00 pm-5:00 pm||Freewrite Fridays Van Etten-Lacey House|

-Announcing Freewrite Fridays!
-Come to the Van-Etten Lacey House (408 3rd St SW) on Friday afternoons to write alongside others in a beautiful setting.
-Enjoy the reading room, patio, backyard, and gazebo as you write from one of the provided prompts or work independently.
+Drop by the Van Etten-Lacey House (408 3rd St SW) on Friday afternoons (Weeks 1-3, 3-6 p.m.) to write alongside others in a cozy, inspiring setting.
+Enjoy coffee, tea, and cinnamon rolls as you write from one of the provided prompts or work independently.
 Students, faculty, and staff are all welcome.
-Drop by anytime from 3-5 p.m. during weeks 1-3.
-Contact Becca Klaver (bklaver) with questions or ideas for writing prompts related to your class, event, or organization.
+Contact Becca Klaver (bklaver) with questions or ideas for collaborations with your class, event, or organization.

 |3:15 pm||Music Seminar Student Recital Ringer Recital Studio|

 The campus community is invited to meet a candidate for the tenure-track, assistant professor position in biochemistry.
 The candidate will give a presentation titled “Life and death in bacteria under antibiotic attack characterized by fluorescence and atomic force microscopy” from 3:30-4:30 p.m. in the Hedges Conference Room in